The NEWSERA #CitSciComm Labs

 Another key aspect of CS projects is the effectiveness of the technology they employ: there isn’t much research on how the users interact with CS apps and their role in the project success.

 NEWSERA will tackle these and other issues in the #CitSciComm Labs, which are the core of the entire project.
-The Labs will involve a selection of Citizen Science practitioners and science and data journalists: together they will collaborate on new and improved strategies of communication with quadruple helix stakeholder.
-The Labs will also focus on the role of interfaces and user experience in the digital and non-digital tools employed.
+The Labs will involve small groups of citizen science practitioners (selected from the NEWSERA survey), representatives from different stakeholders groups and science communication experts: together they will collaborate on new and improved strategies of communication with quadruple helix stakeholders and journalists.